Thermal and quantum fluctuations in extended Kitaev-Yao-Lee spin-orbital model: Classical Monte Carlo simulation

 \section{Classical Monte Carlo simulation}

-The classical phase diagrams at various temperatures are shown in Fig. \ref{Fig1}(b)-(d), obtained by CMC with parallel tempering to improve accuracy (see the SM) \cite{Hukushima1996, Katzgraber2006, HAMZE2010}.
-The unit of temperature is $\mathrm{\tilde{K}}=k_BT/J$, and the number of unit cells is $16\times16$.
-We first analyze the phase diagram at zero temperature.
+The classical phase diagrams at various temperatures are shown in Fig. \ref{Fig1}(b)-(d).
+The unit of temperature is $\mathrm{\tilde{K}}=k_BT/J$, and the number of unit cells is $16\times16$. { We first analyze the zero-temperature phase diagram in Fig. \ref{Fig1}(b), then study the finite-temperature phase diagrams in Fig. \ref{Fig1}(c)-(d), obtained by CMC with parallel tempering to improve accuracy (see Appendix \ref{apdx_B}) \cite{Hukushima1996, Katzgraber2006, HAMZE2010}.}